Datsun4885/Portfolio/README.md

 ## Intro
 Hello, welcome to my portfolio!

 My name is Datsun!
 I have been scripting, building, and pretty much everything else on Roblox for the past 5 years.
 I am fluent in Lua and my spoken Langauge is English.
 My current time zone is PST but I switch to EST every now and again.
 I specialize in combat systems, UI, and mission systems.
-The projects listed below are not everything I am able to do as I am a highly adaptable scripter and I am able to learn how to do something quickly, they are what I think is some of my best work.
+The projects listed below are not everything I am able to do as I am a highly adaptable scripter and able to learn quickly, they are what I think is some of my best work as well as being the most recent.

 I am currently open to commissions so please feel free to contact me on Discord at: .dtsn